geetavin464/geetavin464.github.io/_posts/2015-03-03-problem_solving-troubleshooting.md

 date:   2015-03-03 06:08:44
 categories: Cheatsheets
 ---
+> It’s not that I’m so smart, it’s just that I stay with problems longer.
+> - Albert Einstein

 * __Problem Solving Techniques__
   * Difficult Problem - When the path to the solution is not immediately apparent